 Science to inform decision-making

-The ESCC Hub will deliver climate science-based information and services that are tailored to meet the needs a range of stakeholders, including policy and decision-makers from all levels of government, Indigenous communities, government authority agencies, the financial services sector, and the research community.
+The ESCC Hub is delivering climate change science-based information and services that are tailored to meet the needs of a range of stakeholders, including policy and decision-makers from all levels of government, Indigenous communities, government authority agencies, the financial services sector, and the research community.

-The ESCC Hub is one of six multi-disciplinary research hubs delivering world-class science to support decision makers in Australia through the National Environmental Science Programme (NESP) .
+The ESCC Hub is one of six multi-disciplinary research hubs delivering world-class science to support decision makers in Australia through the National Environmental Science Program (NESP).

 The NESP is a long-term commitment by the Australian Government to support environmental and climate research, with a focus on delivering science that will inform on-ground action and yield measurable improvements to the environment.

-The NESP will build on its predecessors – the National Environmental Research Program and the Australian Climate Change Science Programme – in securing for decision makers the best available information to support understanding, managing and conserving Australia’s environment.
+The NESP is building on its predecessors (the National Environmental Research Program and the Australian Climate Change Science Programme) in securing for decision-makers the best available information to support understanding, managing and conserving Australia's environment.